lucasmd30/lucasmd30/README.md

 ###

 <p align="left">I'm a Computer Science student at the Federal University of São Carlos (UFSCar) in Brazil.
-Since I was introduced to the development world, a spark has ignited within me, making me fall in love with the art of creating solutions to the real world using my techlogy knowledge.<br><br>Currently, I work as a front-end developer at a company (CATI Jr.) supported by the university, allows me to apply my programming skills in real-world projects, further fueling my passion for technology.</p>
+Since I was introduced to the development world, a spark has ignited within me, making me fall in love with the art of creating solutions to the real world using my techlogy knowledge.<br><br>Currently, I work as a front-end developer at a company (CATI Jr.) supported by the university, which allows me to apply my programming skills in real-world projects, further fueling my passion for technology.</p>

 ###